Tamaki HADA1), Maiko IWAKI2), Manabu KANAZAWA3)

 The Reiwa toothbrushing revolution:Pioneering healthy longevity through the development of oral care robots

-digitalization has advanced remarkably, leading to the development of oral
+has advanced remarkably, leading to the development of

 disabilities, and others.